-Identify Service Improvement Opportunities for MITRE’s Innovation Toolkit (ITK)
+Identifying Service Improvement opportunities for MITRE’s Innovation Toolkit (ITK)

 The MITRE Innovation Toolkit (ITK) is a set of tools and methods designed to help teams tackle complex problems and drive innovation.
-While it was originally created for internal use, growing client interest led to increasing demand for ITK workshops.
-Without a clearly defined service experience, however, workshops were difficult to scale, delivered inconsistently, and costly to support, creating challenges for both the client experience and internal teams.
+Originally created for internal use, growing client interest led to increasing demand for ITK workshops.

 • Employee capacity and project commitments